Get cover to suit your budget and lifestyle.

 - Cerebrovascular diseases (stroke and other cerebrovascular diseases)

 - Diseases of the arteries, arterioles and capillaries

 What are the different types of heart conditions?

 Some of the most common types of heart conditions that affect Australians are:

 - Heart failure and cardiomyopathy.
-Heart failure occurs when your heart is unable to maintain strong enough blood flow to satisfy all of your body’s requirements.
+Heart failure occurs when your heart is unable to maintain enough blood flow to support your body.
 This life-threatening condition most commonly develops over a number of years but can also occur quite suddenly.
-Meanwhile, cardiomyopathy is caused by a thickened, enlarged or stiff heart muscle, which reduces the heart’s ability to function and can often occur at the same time as heart failure.
+Meanwhile, cardiomyopathy is caused by a thickened, enlarged or stiff heart muscle, which reduces the heart’s ability to function.

 - Blocked arteries due to cholesterol or fat